 How much abuse do you get for saying what is so obvious that they're destroying the Democratic Party?

-Well, you know, I get a a mix of everything.
+Well, you know, I get a mix of everything.

 I have had people write me, even from the Watergate era, thanking me.

-You know what's amazing, Mark, is and I said this in in terms of Bill Clinton and the difference between him and Obama.
+You know, what's amazing, Mark, is, and I said this in terms of Bill Clinton and the difference between him and Obama.

-And I felt like I was out there on a limb with the smallest twig hanging on a leaf from that was left from last fall and about to, you know, Duke Gingrich told me if I keep pushing so hard and vetting Obama that I'm probably gonna ruin my career that I can't stop, it's who I am.
+And I felt like I was out there on a limb with the smallest twig hanging on a leaf that was left from last fall and about to, you know, Duke Gingrich told me, if I keep pushing so hard and vetting Obama, that I'm probably going to ruin my career, that I can't stop.

-And I concluded after Frank Marshall Davis, Olinski Acorn uh community organizer and Reverend Wright and Ayers and Dorn that Obama's gonna be a radical ideologue, and he was.
+And I concluded after Frank Marshall Davis, a Linsky Acorn, community organizer, and Reverend Wright and Ayers and Doran that Obama's going to be a radical ideologue, and he was.

 He never changed.